Changes approved by the UKU Breeding commission on September 2, 2017

 UTILIZATION: Companion Dog.

-In the end of the 70thin Odesa, Ukraine, Mrs Tamara Shargorodskaya, the UKU-FCI judge, initiated the creation of a breed group in the result of the planned matings of the dogs of the breeds Fox Terrier, Miniature Poodle, Maltese and Chinand in 2004 the formed breed was called ODIS and the breed standard was developed.
+BRIEF HISTORICAL SUMMARY: The group of the dogs with the same ancestors and similar conformationwas formed in the result of the planned matings of the dogs of the breeds Fox Terrier, Miniature Poodle, Maltese and Chin in the end of the 70th in Odesa, Ukraine.
+Tamara Shargorodskaya, the UKU-FCI judge, initiated the creation of a breed group and in 2004 the formed breed was called ODIS and the breed standard was developed.

 The depth of the chest: is half of the height at the withers.

 Length of the head: is 40% of the height at the withers.

 Length of the muzzle: is half of the length of the head.